GlassBricks/typed-factorio/README.md

 For some concepts, there is also a special form for when the concept is used in a "read" position, where all table-or-array types are in Table form.
 These types are suffixed with `Read`, e.g. `ScriptPositionRead`.

+### Nominal index types

+Some `uint` types which represent indices, e.g. player_index, entity_number, are now "branded" numbers with their own type, e.g. `PlayerIndex` and `EntityNumber`.
+These are assignable to `number`, but `number` is not assignable to them.
+These are indices that do not index into an array-like structure, and otherwise should usually not have arithmetic done to them.
+So, using a separate type helps ensure correctness.
+You can still use these types as keys in an index signature, e.g. `{ [index: PlayerIndex]: "foo" }`.
+You can cast "plain" numbers to these types, e.g. `2 as PlayerIndex`, only do this with some care.

+- `player_index` and `surface_index` still allow the numeric constant 1 as a valid index, representing the first player or the default surface, respectively.
+This is allowed as this is a common enough use case.

+### Types with subclasses

+Some classes have attributes that are documented to only work on particular subclasses.
+For these classes, e.g. `LuaEntity`, there are specific types that you can _optionally_ use:

+- a "Base" type, e.g. `BaseEntity`, which only contains members usable by all subclasses
+- individual subclass types, e.g. `CraftingMachineEntity`, which extends the base type with members specific to that subclass

+The simple class name, `LuaEntity` in this example, contains attributes for _all_ subclasses.

 ### LuaGuiElement

 `LuaGuiElement` is broken up into a [discriminated union](https://basarat.gitbook.io/typescript/type-system/discriminated-unions), with a separate type for each gui element type.
 Individual gui element types can be referred to by `<Type>GuiElement`, e.g. `ButtonGuiElement`.

-Similarly, the table passed to `LuaGuiElement.add`, referred to as `GuiSpec`, is also broken up into a discriminated union for each gui element type.
-The type for a specific GuiSpec type is `<Type>GuiSpec`, e.g. `ListBoxGuiSpec`. `LuaGuiElement.add` will return the appropriate gui element type corresponding to the gui spec type received.
+Similarly, the table passed to `LuaGuiElement.add`, referred to as `GuiSpec`, is also broken up into a discriminated union.
+The type for a specific GuiSpec is `<Type>GuiSpec`, e.g. `ListBoxGuiSpec`. `LuaGuiElement.add` will return the appropriate gui element type corresponding to the gui spec type received.

 This is done both to provide more accurate types, and for possible integration with [JSX](https://typescripttolua.github.io/docs/jsx/).

-### Examples

-Check out the `test` directory on GitHub for more examples on particular type features.